 QuickBooks, on the other hand, automates many of the accounting processes.
 It includes features like double-entry accounting to organize cash flow and maintain the balance sheets.
 Users can customize workflows for their businesses.
 It can automatically import and sort transactions into different categories.
 All these features add up and help businesses manage and reconcile their accounts with greater ease especially if there are multiple accounts to manage.

 QuickBooks is particularly a better option for brick-and-mortar businesses, manufacturing, and retail concerns.
 For starters, it has better support for inventory tracking with the ability to keep records of payments to different stakeholders, inventory on hand, and order management.
 Similarly, QuickBooks provides advanced methods to track both credits and debits which simplifies profit tracking.

 FreshBooks, on the other hand, is better suited for the project and case-based businesses that need accurate time-tracking and invoicing capabilities.
-While these are also available in QuickBooks through, users will have to opt for plugins and add-ons like Payroll or TSheets for time tracking and other features if they are using a basic version of QuickBooks.
+While these are also available in QuickBooks though, users will have to opt for plugins and add-ons like Payroll or TSheets for time tracking and other features if they are using a basic version of QuickBooks.
 The invoices generated with FreshBooks can automatically leverage the data from the inbuilt timekeeping feature to charge for billable hours.

 QuickBooks vs FreshBooks: Which is The Better Option for Accounting?

 Now that we have seen the differences between QuickBooks and FreshBooks, it is time to decide which of the two is better for your business.
 The answer boils down to the type of small business you own or operate and its accounting needs.